ReactiveHTML/rimmel/docs/index.md

-Rimmel is a powerful, fast and lightweight JavaScript UI library for creating web applications using declarative, functional, reactive event streams.
+Rimmel is a powerful, fast and lightweight JavaScript UI library for creating web applications with event streams.

-It implements the [RML/Reactive Markup](https://github.com/ReactiveHTML/reactive-markup) specification, which means everything in your code is a stream: it takes an input, you transform it and Rimmel takes care of the rest.
+It implements the [RML/Reactive Markup](https://github.com/ReactiveHTML/reactive-markup) specification, which means everything in your code is a stream: it takes an input, you apply your business logic and it takes care of the rest.

 ## Getting started
-If you are new to all this, there is a [3m crash-course on functional/reactive streams](https://medium.com/@fourtyeighthours/the-mostly-inaccurate-crash-course-for-reactive-ui-development-w-rxjs-ddbb7e5e526e) tailored for UI development with Rimmel, arguably the simplest RxJS introduction around to get you started.
+If you are new to reactive streams, there is a [3m crash-course](https://medium.com/@fourtyeighthours/the-mostly-inaccurate-crash-course-for-reactive-ui-development-w-rxjs-ddbb7e5e526e) tailored for UI development with Rimmel, arguably the simplest RxJS introduction around to get you started.

-If you are new to the functional and reactive programming mindset, this [interactive tutorial](https://reactivex.io/learnrx/) may be an especially useful introduction to map/reduce in the reactive world.
+If you are new to the functional/reactive programming mindset, this [interactive tutorial](https://reactivex.io/learnrx/) may be an especially useful introduction to map/reduce in the reactive world.

 ## Hello World 👋🌏🏖️😎
 Let's jump straight in.
 The "Hello World" for reactive user interfaces is the classic click counter: one button, you click it, ze counts it.